 United States—Inducted 1994

 Known for his contributions in several opening systems, preparing for a match against Byrne was always a challenge.
 His competitive play tailed off during the 1970s after succeeding Al Horowitz in 1972 as chess columnist for the New York Times, a position he held until his retirement in 2006.
-He contributes frequently to Chess Life and has released three books.
-He also has worked with the U.S. Chess Federation in an administrative role, chairing the committee on masters’ affairs and serving as one of the organization’s vice-presidents.
+He contributed frequently to Chess Life and released three books.
+He also worked with the U.S. Chess Federation in an administrative role, chairing the committee on masters’ affairs and served as one of the organization’s vice-presidents.